srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 Next we loop through all 60,000 images and do the following for each image:

 ```
-1. Load the MNIST image and its corresponding label from the MNIST files
+(1) Load the MNIST image and its corresponding label from the MNIST files
-2. Set the target output according to the correct label
+(2) Define a target output vector based on correct label
-3. Train each cell in the layer
+(3) Loop through all cells in the layer
-   a.
-Set the cell's input values according to the MNIST image's pixels
+    (a) Set the cell's input according to the MNIST image pixels
-   b.
-Calculate the cell's output value by summing all weighted inputs
+    (b) Calculate the cell's output by summing all weighted inputs
-   c.
-Update the cell's weights based on the cell's error
+    (c) Update the cell's weights based on the comparison with target
-4. Get the layer's prediction and compare with correct label
+(4) Get the layer's prediction
 ```

 ![_config.yml]({{ site.baseurl }}/images/1lnn2.svg)